-In some cases, ventricular tachycardia can occur in the absence of heart disease (idiopathic ventricular tachycardia).
+In some cases, ventricular tachycardia can occur without heart disease (idiopathic ventricular tachycardia).

 Prevention of Heart Disease

 Treat or eliminate risk factors that can lead to heart disease.
-Follow the next steps:
+Follow the following steps:

-Drink in moderation : if you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men over 65, and up to two drinks a day for men 65 and younger.
-For some conditions, it is recommended that you completely avoid alcohol.
+Drink in moderation: if you choose to drink alcohol, do so in moderation.
+For healthy adults, that means up to one drink a day for women of all ages and men over 65 and up to two drinks a day for men 65 and younger.
+For some conditions, it is recommended that you altogether avoid alcohol.

-Manage stress : avoid unnecessary stress and learn coping techniques to manage normal stress in a healthy way.
+Manage stress: avoid unnecessary stress and learn coping techniques to manage the everyday stress healthily.

 Monitor and treat Existing Heart Disease

-If you already have heart disease, you can take steps to reduce your risk of developing ventricular tachycardia or other arrhythmia:
+If you already have heart disease, you can take steps to reduce your risk of developing ventricular tachycardia or another arrhythmia:

 A dangerous condition related to ventricular tachycardia is ventricular fibrillation.
-In V-fib, the lower heart chambers contract in a very fast and uncoordinated way.
+In V-fib, the lower heart chambers contract speedily and are uncoordinated.

-Sometimes, this rhythm may occur as a result of ventricular tachycardia degenerating into ventricular fibrillation, or may originate from single ventricular beats.
+Sometimes, this rhythm may occur due to ventricular tachycardia degenerating into ventricular fibrillation or may originate from single ventricular beats.

 This abnormal rhythm occurs more frequently in people with established heart disease or a previous heart attack.
-It can also occur due to electrolyte abnormalities (such as high or low potassium levels) or, rarely, in normal hearts.
+It can also occur due to electrolyte abnormalities (such as high or low potassium levels) or in normal hearts.